smartdevicelink/rpc_spec/README.md

 ### messageType
 Enumeration linking message types with function types in WiPro protocol.
 Assumes enumeration starts at value 0.
+The integer value is used in the protocol binary header.

 ##### Elements